Dry Face Skin: Causes, Remedies & Skincare Routine

 1. Use a Gentle, Hydrating Cleanser

-Cleansing is essential, but it should never leave your face feeling tight.
+Cleansing is essential, but it should never leave your face feeling tight or stripped.

-Wash your face with lukewarm water, not hot water.
-Limit cleansing to twice daily — morning and evening.
+Limit cleansing to twice daily, morning and evening.

-The best time to apply moisturizer is within 1–2 minutes after cleansing.
+The best time to apply moisturizer is within one to two minutes after cleansing.
 Slightly damp skin absorbs moisture more effectively.
+Look for key ingredients: hyaluronic acid, glycerin, ceramides, shea butter, and natural oils.

 According to the American Academy of Dermatology, applying moisturizer while the skin is still damp helps lock in hydration.